 automationId property

 A run object MAY contain a property named automationId whose value is a string containing an identifier that allows the run to be correlated with other artifacts produced by a larger automation process.

+The automationId property is namespaced (§3.4.3).

-EXAMPLE: In an environment where an analysis tool is executed as part of an automated build process, the “build id” assigned by the build system might serve as the automationId, allowing the tool run to be associated with other artifacts produced by the build.
+EXAMPLE 1: In an environment where an analysis tool is executed as part of an automated build process, the “build id” assigned by the build system might serve as the automationId, allowing the tool run to be associated with other artifacts produced by the build.
+Again depending on the environment, automationId might take advantage of namespacing and include the name of the build queue.

 {

-...

-"runs": [

-{

-"automationId": "Build-14.0.1.2-20160518-15:48:02",
+"automationId": "Nightly/14.0.1.02",

 ...